DinithBJayalath/Hindsight-SDGP-CS18/README.md

 ## proto
 This directory contains the proto files for the gRPC services.
 make a new sub-directory for your feature and make the proto files related to that service in that sub-directory.

+## resources
+This directory contains the SSL certificates used in the node server and the python server